Unlocking History

 Snowshoe Thompson rescues Lucky Baldwin in 1859, as published in the San Francisco Call, 1900.

-“(Snow was falling) so fast we could not follow our tracks for 20 paces back and could not see ahead at all.
-There was a fallen tree lodged against a standing one and into this crevice the three of us crept.
-We had lost our matches and a search through all our pockets brought forth just three matches.
-We picked twigs and limbs from the fallen tree, shook off the snow, and sheltering the blaze from the wind with our blankets, we finally got a weak little flame,” reported the San Francisco Call, Jan.
+“(Snow was falling) so fast we could not follow our tracks back and could not see ahead.
+There was a fallen tree lodged against a standing one, (where we took shelter).
+Into this crevice, the three of us crept.
+(We had only) three matches.
+We picked twigs and limbs from the fallen tree, shook off the snow, (and) finally got a weak little flame,” reported the San Francisco Call, Jan.
 14, 1900.

-“Then we snuggled into the crevice, wrapped the blankets around us, thinking that in spite of all we would freeze to death.
-But as soon as the storm abated somewhat, the people of Strawberry sent out ‘Snowshoe’ Thompson, the mountain mail carrier, to rescue us,” recalled Lucky Baldwin, one of the pioneers Thompson rescued.
+“Then we wrapped the blankets around us, thinking we would freeze to death.
+But as soon as the storm (calmed a bit), the *(town) sent out ‘Snowshoe’ Thompson to rescue us,” recalled Lucky Baldwin.

 “We were half frozen when ‘Snowshoe’ found us.
-We drew straws with chattering teeth to see who would go back first. … I’ve covered ground in a good many ways, from an elephant’s back in india and a jinrikisha in Japan to the fastest coach and eight (horses) in California, but that ride on the back of those snowshoes was the most exciting one I ever had in my life,” he said.
-“Old ‘Snowshoe’ Thompson didn’t stop to say ‘look out for corners,’ and hanging on for dear life, we went sliding down the mountain.
-‘Snowshoe’ made the three trips one after another without a complaint, although that was a terrible hardship even for a man as accustomed to the snow-covered mountains as was ‘Snowshoe.'”
+We drew straws with chattering teeth to see who would go back first. … I’ve covered ground in a good many ways, from an elephant’s back in India and a jinrikisha in Japan to the fastest coach and eight (horses) in California.
+But that ride on the back of those snowshoes was the most exciting one I ever had in my life,” he said.
+“Old ‘Snowshoe’ Thompson didn’t stop to say, ‘look out for corners.’
+Hanging on for dear life, we went sliding down the mountain.
+‘Snowshoe’ made the three trips one after another without a complaint, although that was a terrible hardship even for a man as accustomed to the snow-covered mountains (as he was).”

 Shortly after getting every safely back to Nevada, they camped behind the hotel of Major Ormsby.
 Within short order, Thompson again answered the call for service, this time with the military.